 Boot Camps & Military Schools in Florida State

 Regulatory Laws For Military Schools & Boot Camps In The State Of Florida

 Florida does not require Accreditation, Licensing or Approval for nonpublic schools, however, Registration with the Department of Education is mandatory.
 S. 1002.42, F.S.
 Instructors are not required to hold a teacher certification, although they and all potential employees must complete a criminal background checks with the Department of Law Enforcement.
 S. 1002.42(2)(c)1., F.S.
+Regular attendance is compulsory for a minimum of 170 days out of 180.
+A-1.09512, F.A.C.
 The course of study in nonpublic schools is at the discretion of the school owner as the state school district has no authority over the curriculum.
 (S. 1002.42(2)(h), F.S).
 The only exception is the regulation of experiments performed on live animals.
 Students may be excused from dissecting living and nonliving animals with parental consent.
 1003.47, F.S.
 A certification of health and immunization is required by each student that enrolls in nonpublic school.
 S. 1002.42(5), F.S.
 Private schools may participate in the district’s health services plan as long as they meet certain standards.
 Each county health department is required to keep private schools apprised of this plan.
 S. 381.0056(5)(a)18., and 381.0056(6), F.S.
 Nonpublic schools that serve food must meet the minimum sanitation standards decreed by the Department of Health.
 S. 381.0072 (1)(b), F.S.